 My Approach to Helping

 I am a clinical psychologist in private practice.
-My work is with adults and couples who seek help for relationship concerns, depression, anxiety, attention deficits, substance useabuse, problems related with where they are in life, and many other questions that come up in daily life.
-Different people have different stories.
-Different stories bring up different questions.
+I work with adults who seek help for relationship concerns, depression, anxiety, attention deficits, substance useabuse, traumas big and small, and many other questions that come up in daily life.
 An open and honest dialogue is possible in an atmosphere of listening and thinking.
 Our sessions are private and confidential.

 On the Fence About Going to Therapy?